Our Programs and Services

 - Preschoolers (ages 3-5) These programs are designed specifically for young children who are just beginning to develop their innate curiosity for the natural world.

 - Homeschool Journeys are hands-on exploration and first-hand experiences through which children discover the intricacies, as well as the beauty, of the natural world.
 Children aged 5-13 (Kindergarten through 8th grade) may register for the fall series, which take place September through December.
 All registration for Homeschool Journeys is online.
-To register, visit our Calendar of Events page on the day of registration, and click on the desired age and session you wish to register for.
+To register, visit our Calendar of Events page on September 7, and click on the desired age and session you wish to register for.
 From there, you fill out the necessary information, and hit submit.
 Once the space is filled, you can email email@example.com to be put on the waiting list.

 - Families (all ages) These programs are fun, friendly, informal gatherings where children and adults can celebrate the wonder and beauty of nature.
 Topics are often very general, but there is always something of interest for everyone.